-Insert 2014 Psychiatry Privilege Request Form Privileges for San Francisco General Hospital Deleted: Requested Approved - [[1] Requested Approved Applicant: Please initial the privileges you are requesting in the Requested column.
-Service Chief: Please initial the privileges you are approving in the Approved column.
-Psych PSYCHIATRY 2008 (11/10 MEC) FOR ALL PRIVILEGES: All complication rates, including problem transfusions, deaths, unusual occurrence reports and sentinel events, as well as Department quality indicators, will be monitored semiannually.
-34.10 ADULT (CORE) PRIVILEGES-PSYCHIATRISTS (MD/DO) Diagnostic assessment and treatment of psychiatric and substance abuse disorders; including mental status exam; treatment planning; individual psychotherapy; group psychotherapy; family psychotherapy; emergency psychiatry assessment and treatment; crisis management; evaluation of medical status; use of psychotropic drugs approved by the FDA; detoxification following substance abuse; and behavior modification of patients loyears and older.
-Deleted: 8 PREREQUISITES: Currently Board Admissible, Board Certified, or Re-Certified by the American Board of Psychiatry and Neurology or a member of the Clinical Service prior to 10/17/00.
+equested Approved inite and have (an) your own are an area time in the Decreated religion. pplicant: Please check the property of the pro ivileges box(es) you are requesting in the Requested column. e privileges box(es) you are approving in the Approved column.
+Psych PSYCH (11 /10 MEC) FOR AL L PRIVILEGES: All complication rates, including problem transfusions, deaths, unusual (occurrence reports and sentinel events, as well as Department quality indicators, nonitored semiannually.
+34.10-ADULT (CORE) PRIVILEGES-PSYCHIATRISTS (MD/DO) Diagnostic assessment and treatment of psychiatric and substance abuse disorders; including mental status exam; treatment planning; individual psychotherapy; group psychotherapy; family psychotherapy; emergency psychiatry assessment and treatment; crisis management; evaluation of medical status; use of psychotropic drugs approved by the FDA; detoxification following substance abuse; and behavior modification of patients 18 years and older.
+PREREQUISITES: Currently Board Admissible, Board Certified, or Re Certified by the American Board of Psychiatry and Neurology or a member of the Clinical Service prior to 10/17/00.
 PROCTORING: 5 proctored cases within the first year REAPPOINTMENT: 4 cases in each 2 year period 34.20 BEHAVIORAL HEALTH CENTER PRIVILEGES - PSYCHIATRISTS (MD/DO) Diagnostic assessment and treatment of psychiatric and substance abuse disorders; including mental status exam; treatment planning; individual psychotherapy; group psychotherapy; family psychotherapy; emergency psychiatry assessment and treatment; crisis management; evaluation of medical status; use of psychotropic drugs approved by the FDA; detoxification following substance abuse; and behavior modification.
-PREREQUISITES: Currently Board Admissible, Board Certified, or Re-Certified by the American Board of Psychiatry and Neurology or a member of the Clinical Service prior to 10/17/00.
-PROCTORING: 5 proceed access within the first year.
+PREREQUISITES: Currently Board Admissible, Board Certified, or Re-Certified by the American Board of Psychiatry and Neurology or a member of the Clinical Service prior to

 PROCTORING: 5 proctored cases within the first year REAPPOINTMENT: 4 cases in each 2 year period